 - Red – is the most emotionally intense color.
 Red stimulates a faster heartbeat and breathing.
 In decorating, red is usually used as an accent.

 - Pink – is the most romantic color and is often more tranquilizing.
 Sports teams sometimes paint the locker rooms used by opposing teams bright pink so their opponents will lose energy.

 - Blue – is peaceful and relaxing.
 Blue causes the body to produce calming chemicals, so it is often used in bedrooms.
 People are more productive in blue rooms.

 - Green – symbolizes nature & growth and is a calming, refreshing color.
-It is the easiest color on the eye and can improve vision.
+It is the easiest color in the eye and can improve vision.
 Hospitals often use green because it relaxes patients.

-Now that you are more familiar with how you can use color to create your space of healing, see how you can use that knowledge to decorate with these tips from AtPeaceMedia.
+Now that you are more familiar with how to use color to create your healing space, see how you can use that knowledge to decorate with these tips from AtPeaceMedia.